DanielAves/Cinema-Application/README.md

+Completed as a group project:
-@Author Taranvir Bola, Matthew Cutts, Daniel Aves, Benjamin Ashby, Mitchell Gladstone and Qasim Hussain
+@Author Daniel Aves, Taranvir Bola, Matthew Cutts, , Benjamin Ashby, Mitchell Gladstone and Qasim Hussain

 In this repository there are files to run a website, server and a till system.